xraypy/xraylarch/doc/developers.rst

   1. Using 'end*' instead of significant white-space for code blocks.
   2. Groups versus Modules
-  3. Changing the lookup rules for symbol names
+  3. Changing the lookup rules for finding symbol names
   4. Not implementing several python concepts, notably Class, and lambda.

 Each of these is discussed in more detail below.